 About the vaccine

-- Boosters: The flu vaccine is developed to protect against currently common strains of the flu every year.
-You need a flu vaccine every year.
+- Boosters: The flu jab is developed to protect against current common strains of the flu every year.
+You can have a flu jab every year.

-- How it is given: We offer two different flu vaccines.
-Both are given as injections and protect against the most common strains of the virus.
-The nurse or pharmacist will assess which is suitable for you.
+- How it is given: The flu jab is given as an injection in the upper arm, and protects against the most common strains of the virus.

 - Side effects: The flu jab can cause side effects, such as mild flu symptoms, but it is an inactive vaccine so can not cause flu itself.
-The injection can cause redness at the injection site.
+The injection can cause redness, pain, and swelling at the injection site.

 |Per Dose||Free or from £12.99|

 |Price per course||Free - £25.98|

-Swing by a clinic or pharmacy – if you want to get the flu vaccine, visit your local clinic on a walk in basis or call our customer service team to confirm availability.
+Swing by a clinic or pharmacy – if you want to get the flu vaccine, please visit your local Superdrug Health Clinic or Pharmacy on a walk-in basis, or call our Customer Service team to confirm availability.